 In February 2007 Howard wrote a message to Music Manifesto signatories in the wake of his appointment which can be read here.
 He wrote a further article in April 2007 which can be found here.
 His keynote speech as National Singing Ambassador in Jan 2008 can be found here.

 Following a tendering process by government a consortium lead by Youth Music (working in partnership with Faber Music, AMV BDDO and The Sage Gateshead) was appointed to run the programme which they gave the name Sing Up.

 As National Singing Ambassador, Howard worked with the Sing Up team to raise the profile of the programme and to encourage participation.
-By the end of the four years of his involvement over 90% of all primary schools in England had signed up to take part, hundreds of schools had achieved Sing Up Awards and thousands of custom essays uk teachers and other adults and young people had received training.
+By the end of the four years of his involvement over 90% of all primary schools in England had signed up to take part, hundreds of schools had achieved Sing Up Awards and thousands of teachers and other adults and young people had received training.

 Sing Up continued for an additional year with funding from the Department for Education (a further £4m) and since April 2012 has been set up as a limited company continuing to promote the value of singing in schools and beyond, providing resources and training.
 The service is now funded through subscriptions paid by schools and music leaders to access the provision which still includes a termly magazine and access to over 400 songs and other materials on the Sing Up website.